ret2basic/Hot-Dropper/README.md

 Double click `implant.exe` to trigger the payload.

+# Payload choice

+This Dropper is not weaponized.
+The payload is just a MessageBox shellcode.

+# AV Choice

+The target AV is **Windows Defender**.
+Upload `implant.exe` to VirusTotal and we see that this dropper successfully bypassed Windows Defender:

+![virustotal_windows.png]

+But it is far from perfect:

+![virustotal_score.png]

+This is fine.
+More AV evasion techniques will be taught in the MalDev Intermediate course.

 # Design

 From a high-level point of view, our dropper (the main function) does the following things in order: